Skip to content

 • Price derivation: Derives USD prices from pool sqrtPriceX96 values.

-Strategies to beat the baseline
+Strategies to Beat the Baseline

 • More pool discovery: Scan factory events for all deployed pools, not just known addresses.